NerfJohn/Project-RISCII/docs/uPManual/README.md

 As stated, the exact command byte used to trigger a read is hardwired into the design (in file "processor/DevProject/src/ProcBlocks/BootImage.v") and must be changed based on the exact storage chip used.

 Lastly, be aware of any timing considerations (hold times on falling edges, access times, etc).
-Specifically, note that both memory chip interfaces update pins on the falling edge of the system clock- meaning that memory accesses likely need to happen within half a clock cycle (ie roun trip travel + chip and uP delays).
+Specifically, note that both memory chip interfaces update pins on the falling edge of the system clock- meaning that memory accesses likely need to happen within half a clock cycle (ie round trip travel + chip and uP delays).

 ### Wrapper module